 Keeping your home air-conditioned during scorching summers is an absolute must.
 Homeowners may rely on their AC units, but continuously running the AC is costly.
 Fortunately, there are other efficient and frugal ways of insulating your home.
 One way is to install plantation shutters.

 We all know that plantation shutters are an attractive addition to any home.
-They provide many benefits like protection from the sun, noise reduction, and privacy.
-But do plantation shutters block heat too?
+They also provide many benefits like protection from the sun, noise reduction, and privacy.
+But do plantation shutters block out heat too?

 How Plantation Shutters Keep Out Heat

 Interior and exterior shutters are efficient in conserving energy in your home.
 Their heat-blocking abilities aren’t only valuable for the summer.
-During chilly winters, they will keep your family warm and cozy.
+During chilly winters, they will keep your family warm and cosy.
 Here’s how these shutters improve the heating and cooling of your home:

 Window Shutters Create an Airflow Barrier

 Shutters are installed in a unique way that hinders hot air from entering your home.
 There’s no gap around the window edges when you shut the shutter, and the louvre is in a closed position.
 This barrier creates airflow from behind the shutter, trapping heat outside or inside the building.

 Shutters come in different materials like timber and PVC.
 The thermal properties of these materials provide an insulative barrier between your home’s interior and exterior.